thegetty/quire-docs/content/guide/collection-catalogues.md

 If you add multiple figures of the object, these are displayed in a rotating carousel, in the order they are listed in the object information in `objects.yml`.
 If any of the object figures have a `caption` and/or `credit`, they will be included as a pop-up window.
 And if the figure’s `download` attribute is set to `true`, a download icon will be included as well.

-[note] In the table of object information, the items displayed and their titles are determined by the `object_display_order` attribute in the `objects.yml` file, as detailed in the section above.
+{{< q-class "box" >}}In the table of object information, the items displayed and their titles are determined by the `object_display_order` attribute in the `objects.yml` file, as detailed in the section above.
 If the object information included a `link`, a “View in Collection” button is generated.
-The text of this button can be customized with the `objectLinkText` attribute in the project’s `config.yml` file.
+The text of this button can be customized with the `objectLinkText` attribute in the project’s `config.yml` file. {{< /q-class >}}

 ## Generating Object Lists/Grids